Digital Reasoning and Google Cloud Announce Global Strategic Partnership to Deliver Financial Services Solutions in the Cloud

-Digital Reasoning will make its core enterprise intelligence and surveillance products available as a managed service on Google Cloud, helping financial organizations meet regulatory standards and reduce risk

-NEW YORK, July 14, 2020 (GLOBE NEWSWIRE) -- Digital Reasoning, the global leader in artificial intelligence solutions that understand human communications and behaviors, and Google Cloud today announced a global strategic partnership to help banks and other financial institutions leverage the global scale, reliability, and performance of the cloud.
+LONDON, July 15, 2020 (GLOBE NEWSWIRE) -- Digital Reasoning, the global leader in artificial intelligence solutions that understand human communications and behaviours, and Google Cloud today announced a global strategic partnership to help banks and other financial institutions leverage the global scale, reliability, and performance of the cloud.
 Under the new partnership, Digital Reasoning will make its Conduct Surveillance product, focused on enabling integrated enterprise intelligence and surveillance, available as a managed service on Google Cloud.

 Digital Reasoning provides enterprise intelligence and surveillance solutions that help financial services firms reduce risk, prevent fraud, and meet stringent regulatory scrutiny.
 Digital Reasoning’s customers include the majority of the largest global investment banks.
 Increasingly, the financial services industry is adopting the cloud to deliver their core IT services at scale, leverage elastic and reliable infrastructure, and take advantage of the security; Digital Reasoning has been a leader in this transformation.